 Social Prescribing

-We are proud to be part of the social prescribing movement, collaborating with local communities, GP’s surgeries and link workers to offer a range of creative activities for all ages.
-These range from movement, singing and storytelling to grief coaching, mindfulness and creative writing.
+We are proud to be part of the social prescribing movement, collaborating with local communities, GP’s surgeries and link workers to offer activities for all ages.
+These range from movement, singing and storytelling to mindfulness, creative writing and pilates.

 It is estimated that stress, anxiety and loneliness account for 60-80% of GP visits in the UK - as is 50% of all disease.
 Taking part in art, music, movement and creative activities in a group has been proven to benefit mental, physical and emotional health.
 Giving people the time and space to share their experiences while encouraging their creativity, boosts confidence and self-worth as well as a sense of connection and belonging.
-Research shows that this can lead to a more proactive approach to health and Social Prescribing now plays a significant role in helping to ease the pressure on the NHS.
+Research shows that this can lead to a more proactive approach to health, and Social Prescribing now plays a significant role in helping to ease the pressure on the NHS with an average of 24% reduction in visits to the GP and 28% reduction in admissions to A&E.

 Compassion and kindness are the cornerstones of our work, combined with the shared vision that creativity, connection and community are an essential part of the solution.